RamailoTech/data-nlp-exercise/README.md

 Given these inputs, show the results from Task 3.

 ## Instructions to submit your work
 - Do not fork this repo.
 Work on a local copy, and ensure this is a private repository.
-Add the username `shashank-srikant` as a collaborator, so that Shashank can access the repo as well.
+Add the username `shashank-srikant` and `sachin@ramailo.tech` as a collaborator, so that we can access the repo as well.
 - Make it a habit to push changes upstream to your repo as frequently as feasible.
 - Use `Python3.8+` for this work.
 - We greatly value reproducability of results.
 Use `conda` to create an environment and set up your repository.